Ate329/ESPGIF_SSD1306/GIFConvert/README.md

 GIFConverNew.py will ask you to input the aiming size of GIF after being converted through Tkinter.

+**YOU NEDD TO PUT THE CONVERTED FILE(GIF.h) IN THE SAME FOLDER WITH GIFDisplayNew.ino or GIFDisplay.ino or CHANGE THE CODE DEPENDING ON THE SCREEN YOU HAVE.**

 # Changes
 There might be some other changes are not being mentioned.